 The same categories of information may also be obtained from third parties, such as other legal professionals or experts, members of the public, your family and friends, witnesses, courts and other tribunals, investigators, government departments, regulators, public records and registers,

-How I use your personal information: Purposes
+How we use your personal information:

-I may use your personal information for the following purposes:
+We may use your personal information for the following purposes:

 Whether information has to be provided by you, and why:

-The legal basis for processing your personal information
+The legal basis for processing your personal information:

 It may be necessary to share your information with the following:

-I may also be required to disclose your information to the police or intelligence services, where required or permitted by law.
+We may also be required to disclose your information to the police or intelligence services, where required or permitted by law.

 Sources of information: